mqqz/fatoora-rs/docs/reference/invoice-model.md

 - `InvoiceType` and `InvoiceSubType` define whether the invoice is tax/prepayment/credit/debit and whether it is simplified or standard.
 - `VatCategory` represents VAT category for line items (standard, zero, exempt, out of scope).
-- `Address` uses `isocountry::CountryCode` for ISO country codes and holds postal fields.
+- `Address` uses the crate-owned `CountryCode` string wrapper (validated ISO-3166) and holds postal fields.
 - `Party`, `Seller`, and `Buyer` model the trading parties with validated IDs and address data.
 - `VatId` validates VAT identifiers; `OtherId` stores additional IDs with optional scheme IDs.
 - `InvoiceNote` stores a localized note (language + text).